enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 #### Usage with TypeScript

-As with Create React App, when using jest-enzyme with [TypeScript](http://typescriptlang.org/) and [ts-jest](https://github.com/kulshekhar/ts-jest), you'll need to add a `setupTests.ts` file to your app that explicitly imports jest-enzyme, and point the `setupTestFrameworkScriptFile` field in your `package.json` file towards it:
+As with Create React App, when using jest-enzyme with [TypeScript](http://typescriptlang.org/) and [ts-jest](https://github.com/kulshekhar/ts-jest), you'll need to add a `setupTests.ts` file to your app that explicitly imports jest-enzyme, and point the `setupFilesAfterEnv` field in your `package.json` file towards it:

  ``` typescript
  // src/setupTests.ts